xpdAcq/xpdAcq/doc/sb_icollection.rst

 profile (called ``collection``) that contains all the software to run the NSLS-II data collection software.
 You can tell when you are in the ``collection`` environment because you will see ``(collection)`` at the beginning of the command-line.
 When you are not in the environment you won't see that.
+There is also an analysis environment, which is currently called ``analysis-dev``, that is very similar to the ``collection`` environment but it is for data analysis functions and you cannot control any XPD hardware from it.
+This may be run on a different computer than the control software, as long as it can see the NSLS-II data database.
+This environment is activated by typing ``ianalysis`` in a fresh terminal on one of the XPD linux computers.

-Inside this ``collection`` environment you can type commands that will control the diffractometer, collect data, and also extract data from the NSLS-II database.
+Inside the ``collection`` environment you can type commands that will control the diffractometer, collect data, and also extract data from the NSLS-II database.
 The NSLS-II data acquisition environment is powerful and flexible, but there is a stiff learning curve to using it.
 We have therefore added a layer on top that